rinmalavi/rinmalavi.github.io/_posts/2014-07-04-sbt-plugin-testing-basics.md

     scripted test_group/test_n

-Scripted will now `publishLocal` your plugin and resolve it in a project it copied to `/tmp/sbt-<some randoms>` then run a task you called in `test` file.
+Scripted will now `publishLocal` your plugin and resolve it in a project it copied to `/tmp/sbt-<some randoms>` and then run a task you called in `test` file.
+If your task returns some values you could call it from the task you defined in the `build.sbt` and `assert` the returned value with an expected result.
-If your project depends on a library you are developing as a subproject, you have to publish it to, so just add it to publishLocal task in your plugin project.
+If your project depends on a library you are developing as a subproject, you have to publish it too.
+To do so just add it to the `publishLocal` task in your plugin project.

     publishLocal <<= publishLocal dependsOn(
         publishLocal in yourLibraryProjectRef )

-Similarly for the tests, test resources, something like.
+Similarly for the tests, test resources in the library projects, just add them to the classpath with something like

     unmanagedResourceDirectories in Test <++= unmanagedResourceDirectories in Test in <subproject>

-then if you are using some test resources you need to load them with your plugin.
-So plugin file now looks like this:
+Then if you are using some test resources or mocks you need to load them with your plugin to the test project.
+So your test `plugin.sbt` file now looks like this:

     addSbtPlugin("your.groupId" % "your-app-name" %